How it works

 Reaching saturation point can come as a surprise, like it did for Lego, and then you may be faced with suddenly having to start from scratch in a new market to secure sales.

 It makes sense for brands to start exploring potential new markets early on and begin forming partnerships that let you test the water without overstretching yourself.
-You can minimise risk with thorough consumer research, especially gathering consumer insights that let you gauge both interest in your brand among native shoppers and any cultural differences you’d need to adapt to.
+You can minimise risk with thorough consumer research and brand tracking, especially gathering consumer insights that let you gauge both interest in your brand among native shoppers and any cultural differences you’d need to adapt to.
 That’s how Lego established a sound growth strategy and pushed forwards with confidence.